-- We treat each other with kindness and respect and value the contribution every employee makes. - At every stage of the process there is no discrimination on the grounds of protected characteristics as listed in the Equality Act 2010. - We will treat all employees fairly and consistently under this process and if any employee requires specific support and assistance due to them having a protected characteristic under the Equality Act 2010, we will accommodate them appropriately.
+- We treat each other with kindness and respect and value the contribution every member of staff makes. - We value the social service workforce and the life changing work they do.
+Our work increases recognition of that role and further develops that role.
+All our stakeholders contribute to our success, and we recognise and respect their views. - All employees will be treated fairly and consistently under this process and in particular if any employee requires specific support and assistance due to them having a protected characteristic under the Equality Act 2010, they will be accommodated appropriately.